 Administrations have, or may also find it beneficial to have, provisions supporting national, state/provincial and local (e.g. municipal) systems.

+4.2.11 Functionality and capabilities of PPDR networks

-4.2.11 Source 5A/264
+Source 5A/264

+To support the above requirements, a PPDR network must consider the following capabilities and their functions: voice, data and video functions (unicast and multicast), support for the equivalent of traditional trunked dispatch services such as dynamic group management and communication, real-time and instant messaging, packet data and IP access, scene video transmission, dispatch function, mobile office function, priority service functions, grade of service, prevention of unauthorised access, dynamic spectrum allocation, virtual private network function, telemetry, remote control, internet of things, direct mode, ad hoc function, mobile terminal location, group management and a unified network system level-management function.

+Table X: overview of PPDR applications

-Source 5A/264 5A/244 5A/269 also covered
+Source 5A/264 5A/244 [*] covers entries of 5A/256 5A/269 also covered

 Editor’s Note: the meeting is requested to decide on to use the text in this section plus the (to be reviewed on duplications and appropriateness) table below as an overview or to rely on the text version only.

 Editor’s Note: The last rows (highlighted) in the table below are not considered as ‘applications’ and need to be discussed with regards to an appropriate place within the main text – deletion or division of tables?

+[Editor’s Note: Last column on the right is for discussion purposes only and can be deleted after it is determined which Report the Table should go in.]
 This also could be used to segment the table into a narrow, a wide and a broadband part.